Refrigerant Charging Tools Explained: A Professional Guide

 Frequently Asked Questions

-Can I charge an HVAC system without a scale?
+Can I charge a system without a scale?

-While you can charge using the superheat or subcooling methods without a scale, charging by weight is the most precise method, especially for new installations.
+While you can charge a system using the superheat or subcooling methods without a scale, charging by weight is the most precise and often required method, especially for new installations.
 A scale is an essential tool for professional results.

 Why is a digital manifold better than an analog one for charging?

-A digital manifold provides much more accurate pressure readings and automatically calculates superheat and subcooling in real-time, eliminating the need for manual calculations and pressure-temperature charts.
+A digital manifold provides much more accurate pressure readings and, most importantly, it automatically calculates superheat and subcooling in real-time, eliminating the need for manual calculations and pressure-temperature charts.

 What are low-loss fittings?